We are here for you and your family. Call us for details on our payment plans.

 With proper routine maintenance, a septic tank can function flawlessly for years.
 Portland plumbers recommend the following practices for maintaining your septic tank.

-What NOT to Put Down the Drain
+What Not to Put Down the Drain

 Did you know that a garbage disposal can double the amount of solid waste in your septic tank?
 Or that excessive cleaners can kill off the bacteria responsible for breaking down these solids?
-Here’s a rundown of items Portland plumbers caution against putting in your disposal (or flushing down the toilet):
+Here’s a rundown of items Portland plumbers caution against putting at your disposal (or flushing down the toilet):

 • Coffee grounds